-Consultation with City of Richland Parks and Public Facilities Director d.
+The WISAARD system of the DAHP was used to assess potential impacts.

+d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.

-None needed except to follow Standard Operating Procedure to stop all work and notify authorities upon inadvertent discovery of resources a.
+Upon any discovery of potential or known archaeological resources at the property prior or during on-site construction, the developer, contractor, and/or any other parties involved in construction shall immediately cease all on-site construction, shall act to protect the potential or known historical and cultural resources area from outside intrusion, and shall notify within a maximum period of twenty-four hours from the time of discovery, City of Richland officials of said discovery.
+14. Transportation [help]

+- a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.

-14. Transportation [help]

-Hall Road

-b.
+Lawless drive borders the site. - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?

-No. The nearest bus stop is approximately 1⁄2 mile to the north c.
+There is a transit stop approximately 650 north west on Cottonwood Drive. - c.
 How many additional parking spaces would the completed project or non-project proposal have?
 How many would the project or proposal eliminate?

-c.
+No parking will be added or eliminated.

+d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).

-e.
+No. e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.